 When I was in Paris, I saw some of Van Gogh’s work in museums there.
 So, when we arrived in Amsterdam, I knew that we had to make a stop here as well.
 As one of Amsterdam’s museums focusing on Dutch artists, the Van Gogh Museum has an impressive collection of his work, letters and other items.
 The floors are dedicated to different periods of his life, and you can tour them chronologically, which is probably the best way to do it.

 Unfortunately, you’re not allowed to take pictures inside the museum.
 However, if you are a fan of the post-impressionist movement and Van Gogh, this is the place for you.
 There is also a small gift shop where you can buy replicas of your favourite Van Gogh prints.

 The Heineken Experience is a fun activity when visiting Amsterdam.
 It’s not a secret that I like beer.
 Whenever we visit a place known for its beer and happens to offer tours (I mean tastings), we can’t pass it up.
 Amsterdam was no different.
 We knew we had to check out the Heineken Experience, and we were not disappointed.

-Based on what was once Heineken’s brewery until 1988, you embark on an interactive experience of how the beer is made.
+Based on what was once Heineken’s brewery until 1988, you embark on an interactive experience of making the beer.
 Throughout the tour, you learn about the company’s history, how the beer is made and, of course, sample it.
-Some parts of the tour are quite fun, and you end up in a tasting room with a feel of a European club or a soccer commercial.
-Either way, it’s a fun way to spend some time learning about the beer-making process.
-The tasting helps too.
+Some parts of the tour are pretty fun, and you end up in a tasting room with a feel of a European club or a soccer commercial.
+Either way, it’s a fun way to spend some time learning about the beer-making process, and the tasting helps too.